CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 ^#^^#^ Give Stata a command

 Let's try running a Stata command.
-In the command pane, type (or copy) the following:
+In the command pane, type (or copy and paste) the following:

 ```
 version